 - Write the attribute methods for the Elephant class

 Fill in the code for the attribute methods.
 These include things like isFemale or isPregnant.
 These methods should return True if their attribute matches the query, otherwise False.
 The code shows the isFemale example.
 Similarly, isPregnant should return True if self.pregnant is not 0.

 Add some code to your test function that uses these methods.
 Something like following, inside the for loop, works well.

 - Write the set methods for the Elephant class

 Next, write the code for the set methods.
 An example is again provided for age: setAge(self, a).
 Each setting method will take self and then a value as the argument.

 Add code to your test function that uses the set (mutator) methods to change a value and then prints it out.
 Something like the following, inside the for loop, works well.

 e.setAge( 25 ) print "set age to ", e.getAge()

-- Finally, make the last three methods, which help the simulation to run by modifying the elephant attributes appropriately.
+Finally, write the code for the last three methods (incrementAge, dart, and progressMonth), which help the simulation to run by modifying the elephant attributes appropriately.
 After writing each method, add code to the test function that checks if they are working properly.